playsms/playsms/INSTALL.md

     vi /etc/playsmsd.conf
     ```

-    Make sure that PLAYSMS_PATH is pointing to a correct playSMS installation
-    path (in this example to /var/www/playsms), and make sure that PLAYSMS_BIN
+    Make sure that `PLAYSMS_PATH` is pointing to a correct playSMS installation path (in this example to /var/www/playsms)

-    is pointing to a correct playSMS daemon scripts path (in this example to
+    Also Make sure that `PLAYSMS_BIN` is pointing to a correct playSMS daemon scripts path (in this example to /usr/local/bin)
-    /usr/local/bin)

 9. Start playsmsd now from Linux console, no need to reboot